matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 ### `POST /_matrix/client/r0/knock/{roomIdOrAlias}`
-The path parameter (`roomIdOrAlias`) is either the room ID or the alias of the room you want to knock.
+The path parameter (`roomIdOrAlias`) is either the room ID or the alias of the room you want to knock on.
 Additionally several `server_name` parameters can be specified via the query parameters.
-The post body accepts an optional parameter, `reason`, which is the reason you want to join the room.
+The post body accepts an optional string parameter, `reason`, which is the reason you want to join the room.
 A request could look as follows:

 ```